samsalisbury/psyringe/README.md

 ### Simple API

 Psyringe follows through on its metaphor.
-You `Fill` the psyringe with things, then you `Inject` them into other things.
+You `Add` things to the psyringe, then you `Inject` them into other things.
 Psyringe does not try to provide any other features, but instead makes it easy to implement more advanced features like scoping yourself.
 For example, you can create multiple psyringes and have each of them inject different dependencies into the same struct.

 ### Advanced Uses